Surfrider Foundation’s mission is the protection and enjoyment of oceans, waves and beaches through a powerful activist network.

 This was the genesis of Surfrider Foundation.

-Today, Surfrider Foundation is doing this same thing around the world, and we’re comprised of surfers as well as every day beach users, kayakers, swimmers, kiteboarders, divers…and any form of non-consumptive, low impact coastal and ocean recreation user you can think of!
+Today, the Surfrider Foundation is doing this same thing around the world.
+We’re comprised of surfers, beach users, kayakers, swimmers, kiteboarders, divers…and any form of non-consumptive, low impact coastal and ocean recreation user you can think of.
+Our common point of connection is a love of the ocean, waves and beaches and a desire to act to protect what we love.

 Contact Surfrider Foundation’s Northeast Regional Manager: